-Step 1: At least 3 (usually 4) Panel Members (the majority of which will usually be "generalists" rather than specialists in the research field of your project) read part B1 (only) in detail.
-The remaining panel members will often only see the abstract of the proposal and possibly skim through the proposal during the panel meeting.
+Step 1: At least 3 Panel Members ("generalists") read part B1 only in detail.
+The remaining panel members will often only see the abstract of the proposal, and may skim through the proposal during panel discussions.

-Step 2: The full proposal (B1 and B2) becomes accessible to panel members and "specialist" external referees.
-The final decision on the recommendation of a project for funding lies with the panel members.
+Step 2: The full proposal (B1 and B2) becomes accessible to "generalist" panel members and minimum 3 "specialist" external referees, all of whom review the full proposal.

-Considerations for a competitive ERC Advanced Grant proposal:
+Considerations for preparing a competitive ERC Advanced Grant proposal: